Generic name: canagliflozin 50mg, metformin hydrochloride 500mg

 In patients already treated with canagliflozin and metformin, switch to INVOKAMET containing the same daily dose of canagliflozin and the same, or nearest appropriate, daily dose of metformin.

-- Take one INVOKAMET tablet twice daily with meals; in patients tolerating canagliflozin 50 mg twice daily who have an eGFR of 60 mL/min/1.73 m2 or greater and require additional glycemic control, INVOKAMET dose can be increased for the canagliflozin component to 150 mg twice daily, with gradual metformin dose escalation to reduce the gastrointestinal side effects due to metformin [see Dosage Forms and Strengths (3), Clinical Studies (14.1)].
+- Take one INVOKAMET tablet twice daily with meals; in patients tolerating canagliflozin 50 mg twice daily who have an eGFR of 60 mL/min/1.73 m2 or greater and require additional glycemic control, INVOKAMET dose can be increased for the canagliflozin component to 150 mg twice daily, with gradual metformin dose escalation to reduce the gastrointestinal side effects due to metformin [see Dosage Forms and Strengths (3) and Clinical Studies (14.1)].

 - In patients with volume depletion not previously treated with canagliflozin, correct this condition before initiating INVOKAMET [see Warnings and Precautions (5.2), Use in Specific Populations (8.5, 8.6), and Patient Counseling Information (17)].